ConvoStack/convostack/README.md

 # ConvoStack

-ConvoStack is a plug and play embeddable AI chatbot widget and backend deployment framework for your website. **It is completely free and open source and currently running on this docs website!**
+ConvoStack is a plug and play embeddable AI chatbot widget and backend deployment framework for your website. **It is completely free and open source and currently running on our [docs](https://docs.convostack.ai/) website!**

 The core technologies are: